 5. Keep track of all your paperwork

-Your IVA supervisor is there to help you resolve any problems you have with making your IVA payments.
+They are there to help you with any problems making your IVA payments.

 Clare Lindley and James O'Carroll of StepChange Voluntary Arrangements are licensed to act as insolvency practitioners in the UK by the Insolvency Practitioners Association.